project-hadron/discovery-capability/docs/source/introduction/overview.rst

 In project Hadron capabilities are components that adhere to the fundamental concepts of `capability  patterns`_ and `separation of concern`_ (SoC).
-They are design principle that advocates breaking a software system into distinct, independent modules or components, each addressing a specific concern or aspect of the system's functionality while applying low coupling and high cohesion.
+They are design principle that advocates breaking a software system into distinct, independent modules or components with, low coupling and high cohesion each addressing a specific concern or aspect of the system's functionality.

-Capabilities are reusable process which can be applied at any stage of the life cycle and prescribes a work breakdown structure of functionalities and features a software solution possesses, in our case, to handle preprocess and model predict pipelines.
+Capabilities are reusable and encapsulated tasks which can be applied at any stage of the life cycle and prescribes a work breakdown structure of functionalities and features a software solution possesses.

 Within Project Hadron these capabilities can be identified as: